microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyTokenIssuancePolicy.md

 # New-MgPolicyTokenIssuancePolicy

 ## SYNOPSIS
-Create a new tokenIssuancePolicy object.
+Create new navigation property to tokenIssuancePolicies for policies

 ## SYNTAX